 If you’re after a wireless gaming headset with marathon long battery life, then you’d do well to check out Kingston’s HyperX Cloud Flight.
 The Cloud Flight’s quoted 30 hour battery life is one of the best in the market, and during our tests we found it to have more stamina than any other headset we’ve tested.
 Add to this its excellent noise cancelling mic and the Kingston HyperX Cloud Flight quickly becomes an ideal choice for people that regularly enjoy prolonged gaming sessions.

 The only slight downside is the headset’s complete lack of virtual surround sound.
 With the Cloud Flight all you you get is basic 2.0 channel audio.
-For casual an issue, but if you regularly play online shooters, where gauging the direction of sounds is key, it will be an annoyance.
+If you regularly play online shooters, where gauging the direction of sounds is key, this will be a huge annoyance.

 - Great value for money